nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

 An entity associated with ``nvidia::gxf::MultiMessageAvailableSchedulingTerm`` is executed when a list of provided input receivers combined have at least a given number of messages.
 The ``receivers`` parameter is used to specify a list of the input channels/receivers.
 The minimum number of messages needed to permit the entity execution is set by ``min_size`` parameter.

 Consider the example shown below.
-The associated entity will be executed when the number of messages combined for all the three receivers is at least the min_size, i.e. 5.
+The associated entity will be executed when the number of messages combined for all the three receivers is at least the min_size; i.e., 5.

 .. code-block:: yaml